sameh-farouk/rmb_tester/README.md

 # RMB tools (CLI tools/scripts)

-You can fins here CLI tools and scripts that can be used for testing and benchmarking [RMB](https://github.com/threefoldtech/rmb-rs).
+You can find here CLI tools and scripts that can be used for testing and benchmarking [RMB](https://github.com/threefoldtech/rmb-rs).
 You can use either RMB_Tester, RMB_echo, or both to quickly test the communications over RMB.

 ## Installation:
 - clone the repo